vishvAsa/notes/sapiens/branches/Trans-eurasian/japan/spirituality/hagakure/bennet-translation/Book_3.md

 ___________

 **10-157.** When a retainer of Takeda Shingen named Amari Bizen-no-Kami was killed in battle, his 18-year-old son, Tōzō, replaced his father as *yoriki*.[^350] When a warrior in his unit was wounded in battle and the stream of blood would not clot, Tōzō ordered him to drink watered-down dung of a gray-haired horse.
 The injured warrior protested, “Although life is precious, how can I drink horse dung?\!”
 Tōzō overheard his aside and responded, “You are a truly brave warrior, and what you say makes sense.
 The real meaning of loyalty, however, means we are duty-bound to try and stay alive to contribute to our lord’s victory.
 Now, I will drink some also.”
 After gulping down a mouthful of the concoction, he gave the cup to the wounded warrior, who consumed the remedy gleefully.
 It is said he quickly recovered from his injuries.

+[^350]: In Japan’s medieval period, the position of *yoriki* was to serve as an assistant to the lord or unit commanders during military campaigns.
+During the later Tokugawa period, however, *yoriki* were administrative assistants in governmental offices.
+This passage is referring to the former.

 ___________